The Ultimate Guide to Running Successful Flash Sales – Part 1

-If any of these line up with your own goals, then flash sales could work well for you.
+If any of these align with your own goals, a flash sale could work well for you.

-So the key here is to plan the right way to ensure a successful sale.
+So, the key here is to plan the right way to ensure an effective sale.
 Below we will go through the important steps to planning a successful flash sale.
-In Part 2 of this article series, we will go into how to execute one from start to finish and market it for maximum results.
+In Part 2 of this series, we will go into how to execute one from start to finish and market it for maximum results.

 How to Prepare for a Successful Flash Sale (and Avoid a Flop)

-Preparing for a flash sale requires a little creativity and a lot of understanding what your audience wants (and avoiding common mistakes).
-Here are some steps:
+Preparing for a flash sale requires a little creativity.
+It also requires an understanding of what your audience wants so that you can avoid common mistakes.
+Here are some of the most important steps:

-Determine Your Product, Goal, and Targets (WHY, WHAT, and WHOM)
+1) Determine Your Goal, Product, and Targets (Why, What, and Whom)

-Before you start your flash sale, get super clear on your campaign goal.
+Before you start your flash sale, get clear on your campaign goal.
 This is your WHY.

-Sure, it would be great to increase website traffic, get new customers, and retarget current ones all at the same time (and that may happen), but, this is too many goals.
-Focus on one specific goal so all of your targeting, marketing, and preparation aligns.
+Sure, it would be great to increase website traffic, get new customers, and retarget current ones all at the same time.
+Of course, it might happen anyway, but they are too many goals to plan for.
+Focus on one specific purpose, so all your targeting, marketing, and preparation align.